 Research a random topic

-Curiosity-driven learning can be surprisingly engagin
+Curiosity-driven learning can be surprisingly engaging.

-Social Things to Do at Home
+Social Activities at Home

-Staying connected helps reduce boredom and isolation.
+Staying connected helps reduce boredom and loneliness.

 -

-Call or video chat with friends or family
+Call or video chat with friends or family.

 -

-Play online games with others
+Play online games with others.

 -

-Join online communities or forums
+Join online communities or forums.

 -